cambragol/fallout-fission/_pages/clues_page_mini-guide.md

 ## 8. Advanced: Customizing the Green Palette

-The Pip?Boy image renderer uses a hardcoded `greenPalettes[]` array in the source code.
+The Pip‑Boy image renderer uses a hardcoded `greenPalettes[]` array in the source code.
 Changing the palette requires recompiling FISSION.

 You can also adjust the `blackThreshold` value (default `4`) in `cluesRenderImage()` to change how very dark pixels are treated, but this is intended for engine developers rather than mod authors.